Blosc/c-blosc/README.txt

 Just add these files to your project in order to use Blosc.
 For information on compression and decompression routines, see blosc.h.

-To compile using GCC/MINGW:
+To compile using GCC/MINGW (4.4 or higher recommended):

-  gcc -O3 -msse2 -o your_program your_program.c \
+  gcc -O3 -msse2 -o myprog myprog.c src/*.c -lpthread

-                    blosc.c blosclz.c shuffle.c -lpthread
+Using Windows and MSVC (2008 or higher recommended):

+  cl /Ox /Femyprog.exe myprog.c src\*.c  /link pthreadvc2.lib

-Using Windows and MSVC (remember to set the LIB and INCLUDE environment variables to pthread-win32 directories first):
+[remember to set the LIB and INCLUDE environment variables to pthread-win32 directories first]

-  cl /Ox /Feyour_program.exe your_program.c \
-          blosc.c blosclz.c shuffle.c  /link pthreadvc2.lib

 A simple usage example is the benchmark in the bench/bench.c file.
+Also, another example for using Blosc as a generic HDF5 filter is in the hdf5/ directory.

-I have not tried to compile this with other compilers than GCC, MINGW, Intel ICC or MSVC yet.
+I have not tried to compile this with compilers other than GCC, MINGW, Intel ICC or MSVC yet.
 Please report your experiences with your own platforms.